Lucasbirkc/lucasbirkc/README.md

 Take a look below to get a glimpse of my coding journey, and feel free to connect or reach out!

-🔭 I’m currently working on my Chess Analytics application to help me regain a 2000+ Rapid Chess.com rating
+🔭 I’m currently working on my first Mobile App

-🌱 I’m currently learning Machine Learning and Big Data in my student worker role
+🌱 I’m currently learning React Native for Mobile App development

 🤔 I’m looking for any sparring or career advice on my journey to become a Software Engineer